 Training is updated regularly and opportunities for additional training are available to ensure that staff have an up to date knowledge of SEND issues and legislation.

 9. How can I help support my child’s learning?

 The class teacher and/or SENCO will discuss with you your child’s learning needs and will share your child’s targets with you regularly.
 We will also suggest ways that you can help your child at home.
-The reception teachers hold ‘How to hear my child read’ sessions at the school and our homework for Years 1-6 is built on a learning journey which you and your child work on together.
+Parkside School offers a range of workshops or meetings that parents are invited to throughout the year.

 10. How will I be involved with discussions about, and planning for my child’s education?

 We strongly believe that in order for children to achieve their potential partnership between parents and school is essential.
 You are welcome to speak to your child’s teacher or the SENCO with any concerns or questions.
-SEND Support Plans with personalised learning targets are discussed and reviewed with parents at least termly.
-For children who present with more complex SEND we work very closely with families to ensure that we are meeting their needs.
+SEND Support Plans or Provision Maps with personalised learning targets are discussed and reviewed with parents at least termly.
+For children who present with more complex SEND we work very closely with families to ensure that we are meeting their needs and a detailed SEND Support Plan will be formulated.
 If your child has an EHCP you will be invited to review this annually with other professionals involved.
 If an outside agency has offered advice you will see a written report with any recommendations made.